cloudbase/garm/doc/quickstart.md

 <!-- /TOC -->

-This doc will be updated at a future date with the exact permissions needed in case you want to use a fine grained PAT.

 ## Create the config folder

 All of our config files and data will be stored in `/etc/garm`.
 Let's create that folder: